cwalk/Personal-Website/README.md

 Navigate to the directory: `cd Personal-Website/`

 Open the `index.html` file in a browser.
-This highlights some background information about my education, professoinal experience, skillset, and project.
-Project section include YouTube videos, and links to the code on GitHub.
+This highlights some background information about my education, professional experience, skillset, and projects.
+Project section includes YouTube videos, and links to the code on GitHub.

 ## YouTube